Why we shouldn’t use sequential booking references

 You’re going to get a BIG bill!

-From a previous amend I created intentionally, the original credit card I used was billed without further authentication…
+From a previous amendment I created intentionally, the original credit card I used was billed without further authentication…

 I don’t understand why Heathrow parking chose to use sequential booking references.
 It would be trivial to generate a random reference that would completely avoid this problem.